ess-dmsc/python-streaming-data-types-/README_DEV.md

 ***First update the __version__ number in streaming_data_types/__init__.py and push the update to the repository.***

-Uninstall streaming_data_types if you have previous installed it from PyPi:
+Uninstall streaming_data_types if you have previously installed it from PyPi:
 ```
 pip uninstall ess_streaming_data_types
 ```